-In mid-December 2021, leadership of Manto Sipi Cree Nation (MSCN) met with representatives of Manitoba Ministry of Natural Resources and Northern Development (MNRND) and representatives of industry including BWR.
-A Consultation Roadmap regarding Exploration was presented, reviewed and agreed to by all parties.
-The Consultation Roadmap outlines a process to prepare for and hold in-community meetings where the community leadership and more importantly all interested community membership can conveniently meet with Government and Industry representatives regarding proposed exploration on the Community's ancestral land.
+Leadership of Manto Sipi Cree Nation (MSCN) met with representatives of Manitoba Ministry of Natural Resources and Northern Development (MNRND) along with representatives of Industry including BWR in mid-December 2021.
+This meeting was facilitated by the Crown, where a Consultation Roadmap regarding Exploration was presented, reviewed and agreed to by all parties.
+The Consultation Roadmap outlined a process to prepare for and hold incommunity meetings where the community leadership and more importantly all interested community membership can conveniently meet with Government and Industry representatives regarding proposed exploration on the Community's ancestral land.
 Community support or non-support of the exploration project will be determined after the series of in-community meetings.
-In late 2021, BWR was advised that it was first in the cue, and that in community meetings would commence in Q1 2022.
-Unfortunately there was a wave of Covid-Omicron variant that plagued the community in early January 2022 that caused a postponement until the in community case numbers subsided.
+In late 2021, BWR was advised that it was first in the cue, and that incommunity meetings would commence in Q1 2022.
+Unfortunately, there was a wave of Covid-Omicron variant that plagued the community in early January 2022 that caused a postponement until the community case numbers subsided.
 By mid-March the numbers have subsided and in community meetings were being planned for May 2022.
-Negotiations and discussions are still underway, involving the recently elected (June 26, 2022) new Chief and Council, including the concept of establishing a community owned camp management corporation to provide exploration services to BWR during the exploration phase (drilling) at Little Stull Lake once work permit is available.
+Negotiations and discussions continued, involving the recently elected (June 26, 2022) new Chief and Council, including the concept of establishing a community owned camp management corporation to provide exploration services to BWR during the exploration phase (drilling) at Little Stull Lake once work permit is available.